ewaldmire/ascender/docs/docsite/rst/administration/troubleshooting.rst

    pair: troubleshooting; general help
    pair: troubleshooting; error logs

-climber server errors are streamed and not logged, however you may be able to pass them in on the climber spec file.
+ascender server errors are streamed and not logged, however you may be able to pass them in on the ascender spec file.

 With ``extra_settings``, you can pass multiple custom settings via the ``awx-operator``.
 The parameter ``extra_settings``  will be appended to the ``/etc/tower/settings.py`` file and can be an alternative to the ``extra_volumes`` parameter.